mgarces/marco_garces_cc/index.md

 I'm a **SYSADMIN** at my core, but I also love to code stuff to solve problems.
 Hacking and tinkering is in my nature, and when I need to solve a challenge, I never give up!

 The datacenter is my happy place, and I live on the command line.
-I feel motivated has the projects in my life, get bigger and bigger, and I'm always ready for new challenges.
+I feel motivated by the projects in my life, get bigger and bigger, and I'm always ready for new challenges.

 On the last few years I became an expert on RedHat's technologies, and developed a love affair with sysmonitoring OpenSource systems like Nagios/Icinga.
 I also have a growing appetite for clustering and distributed computing, and high-availability technologies.